r0c/search-guard-ssl-docs/2_quick_start.md

 searchguard.ssl.http.truststore_password: changeit
 ```

 You'll notice that this configuration is nearly identical with the transport layer configuration we did before.
-While you can use different certificates for the transport layer and the HTTPS layer, we'll just use the same certificates for a quick start.
+While you can use different certificates for the transport layer and the HTTPS layer, we'll just use the same certificates for our tutorial.

 Now start your node(s) and try to connect with HTTP first:

+**Note: The generated certificates are valid for the IP `127.0.0.1` only.
+So, in the following examples, do not use `localhost`, but `127.0.0.1` instead.**

 ```
 http://127.0.0.1:9200/
 ```

-You should see an error message in the browser.
+Since we configured SG SSL to only accept SSL/TLS connections, you should see an error messages in the browser and also in the logfiles.
+This is expected and means that SG SSL rejects all non-SSL connections.

 Now try with HTTPS:

 ```
 https://127.0.0.1:9200/
 ```

-This should give you a warning in the browser.
-Since we generated all certificates ourself, the browser does not trust the certificate it got from ES and informs you about that.
+This should give you the a warning from the browser regarding our self signed certificate.
+Since we generated all certificates ourself, the browser does not trust the root CA and informs you about that.
 You can either ignore the warning and accept the unknown certificate.
-Or, import the Root CA the script generated in the browser.
+Or, import the root CA the script generated in the browser.
 Both appoaches differ from browser to browser and OS to OS.

 ### Importing the Root CA

-In order to make your browser trust the certificates handed out by ES, you need to import the Root CA, and, for some browsers or OS, additionally trust this certificate.
+In order to make your browser trust our generated certificates, you need to import the Root CA, and, for some browsers or OS, additionally trust this certificate.

 How this is done varies.
 For example, Firefox has it's own list of trusted CAs.
 You can find them under Settings -> Advanced -> Certificates -> Show Certificates.
 Chrome on OSX uses the operating systems keychain.
 Please refer to your browser and/or OS documentation to find out how to import Root CAs on your particular system.

 You will find the certificate to import in the directory `example-pki-scripts/ca`.
 Import the certificate named `root-ca.crt`.
-If you access
+If you now access

 ```
 https://127.0.0.1:9200/